 They are items with a depreciable life of 20 years or less.

-The Tax Cuts And Jobs Act eliminate the use of the Section 1031 Like Kind Exchange for just personal property.
+The Tax Cuts And Jobs Act (TCJA) eliminates the use of the Section 1031 Like Kind Exchange for just personal property.
 It now only applies to real property.
-But the real property includes the items that would be ineligible if they were treated alone.
+But the real property includes the items of personal property that would be ineligible if they were treated alone.

 The real properties must be “like-kind” and the personal properties must be “like-kind” to each other.

 This does not mean that the real properties are “like” in appearance, but are “like” in their use or characterization, such as both being used as business or investment properties.

 For personal properties, it does actually mean that they are like in appearance, as well as like in almost every other way.